-It was easy enough for the fascists to promise all things to all people before they were in power.
-Page 2/6 Once they were actually in power, they could not, of course, keep their contradictory promises.
-They had intended in advance to break some, and they did break those.
+It was easy enough for the fascists to promise all things to all people Page 37they were in power.
+Once they were actually in power, they could not, of course, keep their contradictory promises.
+They had intended in advance to break some, and they did break those